code-freq/password-generator/README.md

 1. Open the app in your browser.
 2. Input the desired password length *(default is 8, minimum is 4, and maximum is 128 characters)*.
+3. Select password type using checkboxes.
-3. Click the "Generate Password" button.
+4. Click the "Generate Password" button.
-4. Your password will appear instantly, without any page refresh, thanks to HTMX.
+5. Your password will appear instantly, without any page refresh, thanks to HTMX.

 ## Project Structure 🏗️